Emory University: Library system

 Emory University is a member of the Association of Research Libraries.
 The Emory University library system includes over 3.9 million print and electronic volumes and 83,000-plus electronic journals.
-Emory University libraries include the Robert W. Woodruff Library, Woodruff Health Sciences Center Library, Hugh F. MacMillan and Yuddhishtir Modhwadia Law Library, James S. Guy Chemistry Library, Pitts Theology Library, Goizueta Business Library, Marian K. Heilbrun Music & Media Library, and the Stuart A. Rose Manuscript, Archives, and Rare Book Library (The Rose Library).
 The Rose Library contains rare materials relating to literature, African American history and culture, and Southern and Georgia history.
-Notable pieces of the collection include a rare first edition of Robinson Crusoe by Daniel Defoe, as well as papers of Flannery O'Connor, Alice Walker, Langston Hughes, Salman Rushdie, W.B.
-Yeats, Medbh McGuckian, Seamus Heaney, and Ted Hughes.
+Notable among the collections are papers of Flannery O'Connor, Alice Walker, Langston Hughes, Salman Rushdie, W. B. Yeats, Medbh McGuckian, Seamus Heaney, and Ted Hughes.

-Subject specialist librarians provided research assistance for every academic department at the university.
-The Annual Robert W. Woodruff Library Undergraduate Research Award recognizes undergraduate students who make extensive use of Woodruff Library's collections and research resources in their original scholarship and show evidence of critical analysis in their research skills.

-In 2012, the Princeton Review ranked the Robert W. Woodruff Library among the top 10 "Best College Libraries" in the United States.
-In 2013, the Pitts Theology Library of the Candler School of Theology was named as one of "Most Beautiful College Libraries in the World".
+In 2012, The Princeton Review ranked Emory University among the "10 Colleges with the Best Libraries" in the United States.

 Rankings and reputation

-Emory University is ranked 22nd among national universities in the United States and 71st among global universities by U.S. News & World Report, 98th among global universities and 19th in the United States in the Times Higher Education World University Rankings for 2017–18.
-QS University Rankings listed Emory as 27th in the United States.
-The university has been named both a Hidden Ivy and a "New Ivy".
+Emory University is ranked 24th among national universities in the United States and 69th among global universities by U.S. News & World Report for 2024-2025.
+Times Higher Education World University Rankings ranked Emory 20th in the United States and 82nd among global universities for 2022–2023.
+In 2023, QS University Rankings listed Emory as 155th among global universities.
 The university was ranked 17th among colleges and universities in the United States in a The Wall Street Journal survey.

+Emory was named as one of the "25 New Ivies" in 2006 by Newsweek.
+Emory has also been referred to as a "Hidden Ivy".
+In 2024 and 2025, Forbes included Emory in its list of 20 "New Ivies".

-The Princeton Review named the Emory University School of Law as one of the best 169 law schools in the U.S. in 2014.
+The Princeton Review named Emory University School of Law as one of the best 169 law schools in the U.S. in 2014.
+The Emory University School of Law is ranked 35th in the nation according to U.S. News & World Report's 2023-2024 rankings.

 Bloomberg Businessweek ranked Goizueta Business School's BBA Program ninth in the nation in 2014.
-The Economist ranked Goizueta Business School's MBA program 27th in the nation in 2019.
+In 2023, Goizueta Business School's MBA program ranked 17th in the nation by U.S. News & World Report and 16th in the nation by Bloomberg Businessweek.
+Financial Times ranked the MBA program 36th worldwide in 2023.

+Times Higher Education World University Rankings placed the School of Medicine at #32 in the world for Clinical/Pre-clinical and Health in its 2019 rankings list.
+The Emory University School of Medicine is ranked 23rd in the nation from U.S. News & World Report's 2023–2024 rankings and also ranked 14th for Radiology, 16th for Surgery, #14 for Obstetrics and Gynecology, and 15th for Internal Medicine.

+U.S. News & World Report ranked the Nell Hodgson Woodruff School of Nursing 1st in the nation for MSN programs and 3rd for BSN programs for its 2023–2024 rankings.
+QS University Rankings listed the Nell Hodgson Woodruff School of Nursing as the 25th top nursing school globally in 2023.

+The Rollins School of Public Health ranked 3rd in the nation in 2024 by U.S. News & World Report.

+The Wallace H. Coulter Department of Biomedical Engineering, a collaboration between Emory University and the Georgia Institute of Technology, was ranked 1st in the nation in 2024 by U.S. News & World Report.